SEO agency in Germany with expertise in keyword research

 The German language features a number of particularities that must be borne in mind when conducting keyword research.
-In particular, pseudo-anglicisms – terms that appear to originate from English-speaking regions of the world, but are not necessarily used in a way English speakers would understand – are a source of confusion for many.
-One of the best-known examples of a pseudo-anglicism is “Handy”, which is used by German speakers to mean “cellphone” and is searched for by 167,000 potential users per month.
-In contrast, the official German term, “Mobiltelefon”, is searched just 36,700 times.
-It is clear, then that mobile providers should optimize their websites for the prevailing term “Handy”.
-Considerations of this nature can only be dealt with successfully by experts – for example, in local SEO agencies – who are familiar with the particularities of language use in Germany.
+In particular, pseudo-anglicisms – words that appear to originate from English, but are not necessarily used in a way English speakers would understand – are a source of confusion for many.
+One of the best-known examples of a pseudo-anglicism is ‘Handy’, which is used by German speakers to mean ‘cellphone’ and is searched for by 167,000 potential users per month.
+In contrast, the official German term, ‘Mobiltelefon’, is searched just 36,700 times.
+It is clear, then, that mobile providers should optimize their websites for the prevailing term ‘Handy’.
+Considerations of this nature can only be managed successfully by experts (e.g. in local SEO agencies) who are familiar with the particularities of language use in Germany.

-The word “Handy” is a pseudo-anglicism that appears, at first glance, to originate from the English language.
-In fact, where German speakers would use “Handy”, English speakers use “cell phone” (American English), “mobile phone” (British English) or simply “phone”.
-The word “handy” is not used at all in this context.
+The word ‘Handy’ is a pseudo-anglicism that appears, at first glance, to originate from the English language.
+But where German speakers would use ‘Handy’, English speakers use ‘cell phone’ (American English), ‘mobile phone’ (British English) or simply ‘phone’.
+The word ‘handy’ means something quite different.

 There are many other examples of pseuo-anglicisms in the German language.
-These include “Oldtimer”, for which the English equivalent is “classic car” or “veteran”.
-Other examples from recent usage include “Best Ager” (meaning “over-50s”) and “Mobbing” (meaning “bullying”).
+One example is ‘Oldtimer’, for which the English equivalent is ‘classic car’ or ‘veteran’.
+Other examples from recent usage include ‘Best Ager’ (meaning someone who is over 50) and ‘Mobbing’ (meaning bullying).

-In conducting keyword research, many website operators fail to account for regional differences in the way language is used (e.g. in product descriptions).
-Among other things, this can be seen clearly in any text to do with cooking or the kitchen.
+When conducting keyword research, many website operators fail to account for regional differences in the way language is used (e.g. in product descriptions).
+Among other things, this can be clearly seen in any text to do with cooking or the kitchen.

-A well-known example of this is the “Frikadelle”, a type of German meatball that is known variously as the Boulette, Bulette, Bratklops, Fleischpflanzerl, Fleischlaberl, Fleischküchle or Faschiertes Laibchen, depending on which part of Germany you are from.
-A similar number of naming variations exist for the humble “Kartoffel” (potato), also known as an Erdapfel, Erdbirne, Potaten, Tüften, Bumser, Grumbeere, Grundbirne and many other names.
+A well-known example of this is the ‘Frikadelle’, a type of German meatball that is known variously as the Boulette, Bulette, Bratklops, Fleischpflanzerl, Fleischlaberl, Fleischküchle or Faschiertes Laibchen, depending on which part of Germany you are from.
+A similar number of naming variations exist for the humble ‘Kartoffel’ (potato), which is also known as an Erdapfel, Erdbirne, Potaten, Tüften, Bumser, Grumbeere, Grundbirne and many other names.
 These are just two examples of many!

 Informational, transactional or navigational